Mehrdadghassabi/Mednli_experiments/README.md

 ## Transformers
 using the famous [attention is all you need paper](https://arxiv.org/abs/1706.03762) encoder we enhanced contexualizing of premise and hypothesis and then taking hadamard product of embeddings we do a classification task, it achieved 75% accuracy on MedNli dataset.
-[this notebook](https://github.com/Mehrdadghassabi/Mednli_experiments/blob/main/Transformers/Notebooks/Untitled68.ipynb) have done this using Early stoping and [this one](https://github.com/Mehrdadghassabi/Mednli_experiments/blob/main/Transformers/Notebooks/Untitled70.ipynb) have done it without Early stoping
+[this notebook](https://github.com/Mehrdadghassabi/Mednli_experiments/blob/main/Transformers/Notebooks/Untitled68.ipynb) have done this using Early stoping, [this one](https://github.com/Mehrdadghassabi/Mednli_experiments/blob/main/Transformers/Notebooks/Untitled70.ipynb) have done it without Early stoping and [this one](https://github.com/Mehrdadghassabi/Mednli_experiments/blob/main/Transformers/Notebooks/Untitled62.ipynb) have done it with freezing word embedding layer.

 ## Augmented transformers
 using previous way we did some Augmentation on datas using text attack library see [this notebook](https://github.com/Mehrdadghassabi/Mednli_experiments/blob/main/Augmented_transformers/Untitled76.ipynb) for further informations.